 I'm Willem Lange.

-But first, we're going to take a little rafting trip ourselves on the Androscoggin River and around New Hampshire with, of course, the Davidson's Carter, Sara and Annie.
+But first, we're going to take a little rafting trip ourselves on the Androscoggin River and around New Hampshire with, of course, the Davidson's Miles Carter, Sara and Annie.

 What could be better?